 Your employees may have direct contact with your customers, online or offline, playing a significant role in brand perception.
 The culture of a company determines how your employees will interact with customers and third parties, directly impacting on the kind of image your business portrays to the general public.

 Relating to the customer as an employee is using your culture to create a good brand image.
 By relating to your customer as an employee you will make them relate to your brand on a deeper level, leaving no reason for them to support your competition.
 You are giving an insider sneak-peek of your company to your customer and business partners.
-They get a real sense of what your company is about: not only your product or your service, but your company values and beliefs that give it a meaning for existence.
+They get a real sense of what your company is about: not only your product or your service but your company values and beliefs that give it a meaning for existence.
 You give your business a purpose people can relate to and your business becomes a brand everyone involved can proudly advocate for.
 How do you achieve that?
 Start by understanding your values and crafting mission and vision that guide your business.

 Since your company’s internal culture has a powerful influence on how your brand is perceived, it is extremely important to brand your culture.
-If you get the culture right, other stuff such as exceptional customer services, creating a valuable long-term relationships and having passionate employees, partners, and customers will happen effortlessly.
+If you get the culture right, other stuff such as exceptional customer services, creating a valuable long-term relationship and having passionate employees, partners, and customers will happen effortlessly.
 In reality, your brand and culture are really just two sides of the same coin.
 You have to shape your company culture because that is the foundation for your brand.
 And once you have a defined culture, you should proudly shout it out from the mountain tops!

 What does your company stand for?
 Who are you?
 For your brand to survive and thrive in the current business world, your culture has to ensure that employees see themselves as part of the brand promise that your company is trying to market.
-Branding your culture creates consistency, authenticity and ensures longevity of a brand.
-When employees, partners, and customers have the same understanding of the kind of ideals a brand embodies, it makes a brand endlessly powerful.
+Branding your culture creates consistency, authenticity and ensures the longevity of a brand.
+When employees, partners, and customers have the same understanding of the kind of ideas a brand embodies, it makes a brand endlessly powerful.

 Define your brand by reviewing the service or product that your company offers.
 Pinpoint the exact space or gap in the market that your brand occupies and research the emotive and rational needs, concerns and requirements of all your customers.
-By defining your brand through your culture, you create a brand character that connects with your customer base and make you unique and different in the market.
+By defining your brand through your culture, you create a brand character that connects with your customer base and makes you unique and different in the market.

 Ascertain what your core values are and ensure they are echoed in your culture.
 When the core values of a brand are established, it then becomes quite easy to shape the culture so that it can reflect upon the brand.
 The core values chosen should be in accordance with the business strategy and the culture should be modeled to embody these values.